ConnexTelecom/Omilia_PoC_OAuth/README.md

 ## Additional Details

-1. To open the consent screen url as a popup copy-paste the following HTML tag into an announcement MiniApp and pass the Google consent screen url as extValue1.
+1. To open the consent screen url as a popup, copy-paste the following HTML tag into an announcement MiniApp and pass the Google consent screen url as extValue1.

     `<a href="#" onClick="MyWindow=window.open('{{extValue1}}', 'MyWindow','width=600,height=600'); return false;">Click To Sign-In To Google</a>`